FAQ about Hypnotherapy Training

 How much time should I leave between each stage of training?

 That depends on your circumstances.
-If you are familiar with the subject already and feel confident that you’re able to keep up with the course then you can complete the stages of training close together.
+If you are familiar with the subject already and feel confident that you’re able to keep up with the course then you can complete the stages of training close together, and train to be a hypnotherapist more quickly.
 Alternatively, if you feel that you need more time to digest the course material and do background reading then you may space the stages out more, e.g., over a period of 18 months.
 The training programme was specifically designed to allow complete flexibility in this regard to suit different students’ needs.

 Do all the courses include practical exercises?

 Yes.
-We know that students value practical experience and so we have always sought to include as much practical skills training as possible within our courses, while recognising the need for covering the essential information.
+This is a vocational training and practical experience both as a hypnotherapist AND as a client receiving hypnotherapy is essential; therefore we have always sought to include as much practical skills training as possible within our courses, while recognising the need for covering the essential information.
 On average 50% of the course time is spent conducting practicals – either as the hypnotherapist or receiving hypnotherapy as the client.
-We provide recommended reading and online materials and assessment for most of our courses so that more classroom time can be invested in practical work.
+To become a hypnotherapist you do need to have extensive practical experience and skills – so there additional free online practise sessions twice a week that you can join.

 Can I pay in instalments?

-I have already done your diploma, is there any discount for attending additional modules?
+I have already done your diploma, is there any discount for re-attending modules?

-What are the entry requirements for the Foundation Certificate?
+What are the entry requirements for the Diploma in Cognitive Behavioural Hypnotherapy and to train to be a hypnotherapist?

 Students must be aged 18 or over.
 Students should have no history of criminal convictions or sanctions by professional organisations which might reflect upon their suitability to practice as a therapist.
 Students should be sufficiently fluent in spoken English to engage with English-speaking clients.
 Students must be in suitable mental health for training, e.g., without a history of psychotic symptoms or current mental health problems.